-\begin{theorem} For any manifold of dimension 2 or 3 we have $\TSkein_\cat(M)$ is finite dimensional. \end{theorem} \begin{proof} In the case of surfaces this theorem is \cite[Theorem 5.10]{CGP22}.
+\begin{theorem} For any manifold $M$ of dimension $2$ or $3$, the vector space $\TSkein_\cat(M)$ is finite-dimensional. \end{theorem} \begin{proof} In the case of surfaces this theorem is~\cite[Theorem~5.10]{CGP22}.
 Let $M$ be a connected 3-manifold, decomposed into one $0$-handle, $g$ index $1$ handles, and some index $2$ and $3$ handles.
 Then $\TSkein_\cat(M)$ is generated by admissible skeins in the genus $g$ handlebody $H_g$ formed by the handles of index $0$ and $1$.
-Then we conclude by observing that $H_g=\Sigma\times [-1,1]$ for some orientable surface $\Sigma$, therefore $\dim\TSkein_\cat(H_g)=\dim\TSkein_\cat(\Sigma)<\infty$.
-Finally for non connected manifolds the skein modules are tensor products of those of the connected components. \end{proof} By \cite[Proposition 2.2]{CGP22} the assignment $M\to \TSkein_{\cat}(M)$ extends to a functor $\TSkein_{\cat}: \Emb_n \to \Vect$ where $\Vect$ is the category of finite dimensional vector spaces and $\Emb_n$ is the category whose objects are oriented $n$-dimensional manifolds and morphisms are isotopy classes of orientation preserving proper embeddings.
+Then we conclude by observing that $H_g=\Sigma\times [-1,1]$ for some orientable surface $\Sigma$, therefore

+Finally, for non connected manifolds, the skein modules are tensor products of those of the connected components. \end{proof}

+By~\cite[Proposition 2.2]{CGP22}, the assignment $M\to \TSkein_{\cat}(M)$ extends to a functor $\TSkein_{\cat}\colon \Emb_n \to \Vect$ where $\Vect$ is the category of finite-dimensional vector spaces and $\Emb_n$ is the category whose objects are oriented $n$-dimensional manifolds and morphisms are isotopy classes of orientation preserving proper embeddings.

-The following lemmas are from \cite{CGPV2023a}, for completeness we restate them here in a slightly different language. \begin{lemma} Let $L$ be an admissible bichrome graph in $M$ and let $L_{1}$ and $L_2$ be two $\cat$-ribbon graphs each obtained by using red to blue modifications to change every red component of $L$ to blue.
-Then $L_1$ and $L_2$ are projective skein equivalent. \end{lemma} \begin{proof} In this proof, we write $T \dot{=}T'$ if $T$ and $T'$ are projective skein equivalent graphs in $M$.
+The following lemmas are from~\cite{CGPV2023a}, for completeness we restate them here in a slightly different language. \begin{lemma} Let $L$ be an admissible bichrome graph in $M$ and let $L_{1}$ and $L_2$ be two $\cat$-ribbon graphs each obtained by using red to blue modifications to change every red component of $L$ to blue.
+Then $L_1$ and $L_2$ are projective skein equivalent. \end{lemma} \begin{proof} In this proof, we write $T \,\dot{=}\, T'$ if $T$ and $T'$ are projective skein equivalent graphs in~$M$.
 We need to show that two red to blue modifications of a red circle at different places with different chromatic morphisms are projective skein equivalent.
-Let $\chr_P\in\End_\cat(G\otimes P)$ and $\chr_Q\in\End_\cat(G'\otimes Q)$ be two chromatic morphisms based on $P$ and $Q$, respectively, where $G$ and $G'$ are projective generators.
+Let $\chr_P\in\End_\cat(G\otimes P)$ and $\chr_Q\in\End_\cat(G'\otimes Q)$ be two chromatic morphisms based on $P$ and $Q$, respectively, where $G$ and~$G'$ are projective generators.